Gemma Krier-MeadCognitive behaviour therapy psychotherapist

 – I am not currently able to see new clients –

 Welcome to my Therapy page.
-I'm a qualified Cognitive Behavioural Therapist, Mindfulness Practitioner (Mindfulness-Based Cognitive Therapy) and I'm also a registered Mental Health Nurse.
-I am registered member of the BACP, a member with BABCP and licenced for practice with the NMC.
+I'm a qualified Cognitive Behavioural Psychotherapist, Mindfulness Practitioner (Mindfulness-Based Cognitive Therapy) and I'm also a registered Mental Health Nurse.
+I am a registered member of the British Association for Counselling and Psychotherapy (MBACP Reg) and licenced for practice with the NMC (Nursing, Midwifery Council).